darsepor/Smart-Lab-Bridge/README.md

 # Smart-Lab-Bridge
-Submission for the Raksa AI Innovation Challenge, November 2024
+Submission for the Raksa AI Innovation Challenge, November 2024, 1st place.
+A first-phase minimum viable product built for the Metropolia SmartLab for connecting to prospective clients.
+An LLM (Google Gemini, in current implementation) scrapes and analyzes the websites of firms to generate customizable sales leads.
+Created by Yehor Tereshchenko, Darijus Seporaitis, Miikka Lahtinen, Nikita Makurin, Kirill Tolkunov.